 If your student has a car and takes it to school, check with your insurance agent to update the address where the car is parked.
 Your agent will also be able to tell you if your child needs their own policy.

-Be cautious about removing your child from your policy.
+One question we hear a lot is "does my car insurance cover my college student?"
+We always advise you to be cautious about removing your child from your policy.
 First, if they ever drive your car when they are home, they will likely not be covered.
 Second, if they ever drive a borrowed or rented car, they’ll have no coverage.
 Do you want to count on their college friend having enough insurance when your kid borrows their car?
 Insurance does follow the vehicle, but if there’s no insurance, or not enough, the driver who is responsible for a crash can be sued for injuries or damage.
 Consider a non-owned auto policy for your own peace of mind.

 If your child travels with friends, or chooses to study abroad, you’ll want a travel policy for them.
 Travel policies usually offer several coverages.
 Trip cancellation covers your child if something prevents them from going on the trip.
 Make sure you understand exactly what is covered, though.
 Are there specific covered reasons (like hospitalization)?
 And is COVID-19 covered?
 Trip delay is also important.
-If a connecting flight is cancelled, for example, this coverage pays for accommodations or rerouting.
+If a connecting flight is canceled, for example, this coverage pays for accommodations or rerouting.
 Finally, a travel policy should cover medical treatment and evacuation.
 Offerings vary, and you’ll want to check what your student’s health insurance covers too inside the US and abroad.
 And, depending on where in the world your student is going, you may want to make sure they have medical evacuation coverage.

 Colleges may give a partial refund if a student withdraws early in the semester.
 However, few will refund your money as the semester goes on.
 Tuition insurance pays if your son or daughter can’t finish the semester.
 It usually covers specific reasons for withdrawal, like serious physical or mental health issues.